OlympusDAO/olympus-v3/README.md

 ## How To Deploy

-- Modify `src/scripts/deploy.json` with the details of the contract(s) that need to be deployed, along with arguments
+- Develop the deployment configuration in `src/scripts/savedDeployments`.
+Can be based on an existing file.
+Commit this to git.
+- Copy to `src/scripts/deploy.json`, but don't commit to git.
 - Ensure that the deploy script (`src/scripts/DeployV2.sol`) has function(s) for deploying the contract(s), and the correct mapping from the contract name in `src/scripts/deploy.json` and the selector added to `selectorMap`
+- Run the deployment bash script (e.g. `shell/deploy.sh`) against the local fork
-- Uncomment broadcast after testing in order to push the changes to the wider blockchain.
-Not uncommenting will only do local fork testing.
+- Uncomment the line containing `--broadcast` in the deployment bash script after testing in order to push the changes to the live chain
+- Copy the deployment output from `broadcast/DeployV2.sol/` to `deployments/` with the chain and timestamp
+- Update the `src/scripts/env.json` file with the new contract addresses (which can be copied from the deployment output)